bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

   **Figure 7: Model architecture including metadata [** 1_ **]**

-Lastly, a trick that I had not seen before is that in the last linear classification layer.
-They use five copies of the linear each with a *different* dropout layer, which then are averaged together to generate the final output shown in Listing 5.
+Lastly, I noticed a trick that I had not seen before in the last linear classification layer.
+They use five copies of the linear layer (shared params) each with a *different* dropout layer, which then are averaged together to generate the final output shown in Listing 5.
 I guess it really is trying to remove the randomness of dropout, especially when you have a 0.5 dropout rate.

 .. code-block:: Python